semente/bak/README.md

-I do not have any scheduled backups on my laptop, I have a script that reminds me from time to time to backup, allowing me to decide if it is a good time for a backup and what options I should use considering mainly the current Internet connection.
+I do not have any scheduled backups on my laptop, I have a script that reminds me from time to time to backup, allowing me to decide if it is a good time for a backup and what options I should use.

 However, you might want to schedule your backups by using *cron*.
 For unattended operations, it is recommended that you use the option `-u`,